Updated August 24, 2020

 If an affidavit refers to another document or some portion thereof, sworn or certified copies of the document must be submitted with the affidavit.
 Rule 56(e).

 A motion to strike is the proper procedural device for raising the insufficiency in an affidavit submitted in opposition to a motion for summary judgment.
-Where no such motion is filed, the court retains discretion to ignore any deficiency and consider the affidavit.
+Where no such motion is filed, a court retains discretion to ignore any deficiency and consider the affidavit.

 It should be noted that a party cannot defeat a motion for summary judgment by submitting an affidavit which contradicts that party’s own earlier sworn statements (e.g. at a deposition).